Wednesday (TV series): Filming

-The second season began filming in May 2024 in Ireland.
-Ortega's schedule for the show was discussed with the filmmakers of the Scream franchise prior to the 2023 SAG-AFTRA strike, leading to Ortega's departure from the upcoming Scream 7 (2026) due to the scheduling conflict.
+The second season began filming on May 7, 2024 in Ireland.
+Ortega's schedule for the show was discussed with the filmmakers of the Scream franchise prior to the 2023 SAG-AFTRA strike, and it was reported that Ortega departed the then-upcoming Scream 7 (2026) due to scheduling conflicts with Wednesday.
 Ortega denied this report in April 2025, claiming she instead left because of the departures of Melissa Barrera, Matt Bettinelli-Olpin and Tyler Gillett from that project.
 By August 2024, they had completed four episodes.
-Filming wrapped by early December 2024.
+Filming wrapped on December 4, 2024.
 According to Tourism Ireland, some of the locations used to shoot the new series include Charleville Castle in Co Offaly, Dean's Grange Cemetery in Co Dublin and Ashford Studios in Co Wicklow.

-The third season is scheduled to begin filming on November 30, 2025, in Ireland.
+The third season was reportedly scheduled to begin filming on November 30, 2025, in Ireland, however some outlets reported that it would not begin filming until the first quarter of 2026.
+Filming began on February 23, 2026.
+On April 20, 2026, a first look was released, featuring Ortega, Dorobantu and Fred Armisen filming in Paris.
+During filming in Dublin at the end of June, Green suffered an injury and had to be taken to the hospital, where she recovered later that week.